 What Are Common Symptoms of SIBO Die-Off?

-Cytokines produce an inflammatory environment to enhance their ability to kill off SIBO causing microorganisms.
+Cytokines produce an inflammatory environment to intensify their ability to kill off SIBO causing microorganisms.
 As such the symptoms of die-off are inflammation.
 Many people think they are coming down with the flu.
 Also, your SIBO symptoms may worsen.

-Common Sibo Die Off Symptoms include:1
+Common Sibo Die-Off Symptoms include:1

 - Fever and chills